sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 21. **ERC721 unsafe mint:** In case of a protocol implementing minting/claiming of ERC721, users being unable to do so due to incorrect implementation is not a valid issue. \
     Example: [https://github.com/sherlock-audit/2023-03-teller-judging/issues/8](https://github.com/sherlock-audit/2023-03-teller-judging/issues/8)
 22. **Future issues:** Issues that result out of a future integration/implementation that was not mentioned in the docs/README or because of a future change in the code (as a fix to another issue) are **not** valid issues.
 23. **Non-Standard tokens:** Issues related to tokens with non-standard behaviors, such as [weird-tokens](https://github.com/d-xo/weird-erc20) are not considered valid by default unless these tokens are explicitly mentioned in the README.
+Tokens with decimals between 6 and 18 are not considered weird.
 24. Using Solidity versions that support **EVM opcodes that don't work** on networks on which the protocol is deployed is not a valid issue beacause one can manage compilation flags to compile for past EVM versions on newer Solidity versions.

 ### VIII.
 List of Issue categories that are considered valid: